 Testimony of Love: The Taj Mahal

 Taj Mahal is a historical monument located in Agra, India.
 Considered as “Symbol of India” and great architectural jewel it is one of the Seven Wonders of World and also UNESCO World Heritage site.
-The word Taj Mahal means “Crown of Palaces” and looking on its beauty, history, and significance it justifies its meaning.
+The word Taj Mahal means “Crown of Palaces” and looking at its beauty, history, and significance it justifies its meaning.
 Taj Mahal was built by Mughal emperor Shah Jahan in memory of his beloved wife Mumtaz Mahal.
 The construction of the building started in 1632 and took almost 20 years to complete with almost 20000 artisans and craftsmen worked together to complete this task.

 Mughals in India brought some great architectural knowledge with them which was influenced by Persian and Arabic style.
-This can be seen in many monuments build by them like Humayun Tomb at Delhi, Akbar’s tomb, Red Fort etc. Almost all Mughal rulers constructed some great building of that time, but during the reign of Shah Jahan it reached its peak and some best structures were constructed.
+This can be seen in many monuments build by them like Humayun Tomb at Delhi, Akbar’s tomb, Red Fort, etc. Almost all Mughal rulers constructed some great buildings of that time, but during the reign of Shah Jahan it reached its peak and some best structures were constructed.

 Arjumand Banu Begum was the third wife of Shah Jahan and the most beloved one among all his wives.
-It was deep love and affection between them that emperor gave her the title of Mumtaz Mahal (Jewel of the Palace).
-But Mumtaz Mahal died while giving birth to the fourteenth child at Burhanpur in Deccan region of India.
+It was deep love and affection between them that the emperor gave her the title of Mumtaz Mahal (Jewel of the Palace).
+But Mumtaz Mahal died while giving birth to the fourteenth child at Burhanpur in the Deccan region of India.
 At the time of her death, Shah Jahan promised that he will build the greatest mausoleum for her and no other building in the world would be such beautiful.

-Construction: Construction of Taj Mahal began in 1632 and Agra was selected as the place for construction under chief architect Ustad Ahmad Lahauri.
+Construction of the Taj Mahal began in 1632 and Agra was selected as the place for construction under chief architect Ustad Ahmad Lahauri.
 The land was exchanged from Maharajah Jai Singh but the biggest issue was to save Taj from the currents of Yamuna River.
-To overcome this three acres of the area was excavated to build the foundation and filled with dust and elevated up to 160ft above the river bank.
+To overcome these three acres of the area was excavated to build the foundation and filled with dust and elevated up to 160ft above the river bank.
 The entire complex spans an area of 55.5 acres and nearly 1000 elephants were utilized to transport building materials.
 Materials were brought from all over the India neighboring areas like white marble was brought from Makrana in Rajasthan, the jasper from Punjab, jade, and crystal from China.
 It is said that Shah Jahan created a mythical feminine so that he can divert the supply of food grains to the construction site.
-It took nearly 12 years to complete plinth and tomb and additional 10 years to build minarets, mosque, gateways, gardens, and fountains.
+It took nearly 12 years to complete the plinth and tomb and an additional 10 years to build minarets, mosques, gateways, gardens, and fountains.
 Once the building was complete it costs 32 million INR at that time.